 There were two interpretations of singular links in previous works.
-Some refer to immersions of disjoint union of $S^1$'s with transverse double points as singular links (e.g.\cite{MR2491583}), while others refer to embeddings of certain kinds of graphs as singular links.
-We take the second approach following \cite{MR2529302} and define a singular link in a 3-manifold $Y$ as an embedding of a special oriented trivalent graph (See \text{Definition \ref{singular link1} and \ref{singular link2}}).
+Some refer to immersions of a disjoint union of $S^1$'s with transverse double points as singular links (e.g.\cite{MR2491583}), while others refer to embeddings of certain kinds of graphs as singular links.
+We take the second approach following \cite{MR2529302} and define a singular link in a 3-manifold $Y$ as an embedding of a special oriented trivalent graph (see \text{Definition \ref{singular link1} and Definition \ref{singular link2}}).

-In \cite{MR2574747}, they defined grid diagrams for singular links in $S^3$ by introducing XX base points to a regular diagram.
-(Also, in \cite{MR3677933}, they introduced nonstandard O base points for the same purpose.)
-Using their strategy, we define a grid diagram for singular links in lens spaces to consist of iterated pairs of $\alpha$ and $\beta$ curves from standard Heegaard splitting of $L(p,q)$ as background rulings (following \cite{MR2429242}) and O,X,XX three kinds of base points that record the information of the link.
+In \cite{MR2574747}, the authors defined Heegaard diagrams for singular links in $S^3$ by introducing $XX$ base points to an usual one.
+(Also, in \cite{MR3677933}, the authors introduced nonstandard $O$ base points for the same purpose.)
+Using their strategy, we define a grid diagram for singular links in lens spaces to consist of iterated pairs of $\alpha$ and $\beta$ curves from the standard Heegaard splitting of $L(p,q)$ as background rulings (following \cite{MR2429242}) and $O$, $X$, $XX$ three kinds of base points that record the information of the link.
 For details, see \text{Definition \ref{grid diagram}}.

 After giving a precise definition of a grid diagram for a singular link, we show that each link admits such a diagram by direct construction.
+In Figure \ref{fig:exofgriddiagramchap1}, we illustrate how to visualize a singular link in lens space on the Heegaard torus and using it to construct a grid diagram.
+We will come back to this point in Section \ref{Construction of grid diagrams} and give a detailed explanation on this.

-Then, we show Reidemeister's theorem for torus diagrams of singular links (a generic projection to Heegaard torus) and prove that two grid diagrams represent the same singular link if and only if they can be connected by a sequence of grid moves. \begin{thm} Consider $L$ and $L'$ being singular links in $L(p,q)$ with the same underlying graph, the following are equivalent: \begin{enumerate} \item $L$ and $L'$ are equivalent; \item $L$ and $L'$ differ by a finite sequence of disk moves(\text{Definition \ref{disk move}}); \item Regular projection(\text{Definition \ref{regular projection}}) of $L$ and $L'$ to the Heegaard torus differ by a finite sequence of singular Reidemeister moves shown in \text{Figure \ref{fig:rmoves-new}}. \end{enumerate}
+Then, we show Reidemeister's theorem for torus diagrams of singular links (a generic projection to Heegaard torus) and prove that two grid diagrams represent the same singular link if and only if they can be connected by a sequence of grid moves. \begin{thm} Consider $L$ and $L'$ to be singular links in $L(p,q)$ with the same underlying graph, the following are equivalent: \begin{enumerate} \item $L$ and $L'$ are equivalent; \item $L$ and $L'$ differ by a finite sequence of disk moves (\text{Definition \ref{disk move}}); \item Regular projections (\text{Definition \ref{regular projection}}) of $L$ and $L'$ to the Heegaard torus differ by a finite sequence of singular Reidemeister moves shown in \text{Figure \ref{fig:rmoves-new}} and disk slides (\text{Definition \ref{disk slide}}). \end{enumerate}

 \end{thm}

 \begin{thm} If two grid diagrams $g$ and $g'$ represent the same singular link $L$, then they can be connected by a finite sequence of commutation and (de)stabilization. \end{thm} See \text{Subsection \ref{Moves on torus diagram}, \ref{Moves on grid diagram}} for details on these moves.